Help Old Ladies on the Side of the Road by Ed Dailey

 I would ask, why have we gotten away from helping anyone?

 A little guy was lost at the fair so we called security over to help him.
-But several folks walked by with stopping.
+But several folks walked by without stopping.

-We use to stick together more in this country.
-You can change things — starting with you.
+We used to stick together more in this country.
+You can change things -- starting with you.